Are you ready

 Who participates in the Manitoba Games?

-Where are the Manitoba Games held and who decides?
+Where are the Manitoba Games held?

-How are the Games sports determined?
+How are the Games’ sports determined?

 Roles & Responsibilities